rblack42/math-magik-aerodynamics/docs/_sources/digital-torque-meter.rst

 	:align: center

 Crude, but this kind of device has been a staple of indoor modeling for decades.
+The numbers printed on the dial are often do not correlate to any real torque value.
+Calibration can provide a way to generate real numbers, but many flyers just wind to some number and then fly.
+Over time they learn what number seems to work best for a given model.

+If you do not calibrate the torque meter, then your data is not of much use to another modeler who ses a different instrument.
+For that reason, I want my data collection to use "real" values.

 A few enterprising builders have omitted the dial and placed a digital scale under the pointer to create a digital torque meter.
-Here is one I found on the SciOly.org website which supports the Science Olympiad competitions.
+Here is one I found on the `SciOly.org`_ website which supports the Science Olympiad competitions.
 (There are indoor model airplane events in that competition!)

 ..  image:: simple-digital-meter.png
     :align: center

+Again, the values measured using this setup are not real, but depend on the length of the arm that is sitting on the scale.
+Post processing the data will prooduce actual torque values.

-This is easier to read, and simple to build, but still getting the data is a manual process.
+This digital setup is easier to read, and simple to build, but still getting the data is a manual process.
 What I wanted was a torque meter that could deliver its data directly to a computer.